Coronavirus vaccination - FAQs for employers

 What if the employee feels unwell after getting the vaccine?

 Some employees may experience mild side effects after the vaccine, such as headache or feeling sick.
 If an employee is so unwell that they are unable to work then they would be entitled to sick leave.
 Acas guidance recommends paying full pay in these circumstances and adjusting any trigger levels in attendance management policies so that this type of short absence for side effects does not count towards the trigger.
 This is to ensure that employees are not deterred from getting vaccinated by the prospect of having to work if they experience side effects.
-Statutory sick pay would not generally be payable since the total period of incapacity is unlikely to be as long as four days (see our FAQs on sickness absence and sick pay during the pandemic).
+Statutory sick pay would not generally be payable since the total period of incapacity is unlikely to be as long as four days (see our FAQs on sickness absence and sick pay).

 Other vaccination issues for employers